waffle-iron/docs-rackspace/tools/publishing.rst

 Configure PR previews for development content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To preview development-only builds on a branch, configure the content and
+To preview development-only builds on a branch, update the ``staging.horse`` site configuration in the nexus-control content and template mapping files.
-template mapping for the branch using the ``staging.horse`` configuration
-files.

 #.
-Add the branch to the ``staging.horse`` `content.d/staging.horse.json
+Add the contentIDbase for the branch content to the `config/content.d/staging.horse.json
    <https://github.com/rackerlabs/nexus-control/blob/master/config/content.d/staging.horse.json>`_
    configuration file.
 For example: